 Hazardous Materials Operations Level Response-Private Sector

-This program is designed for private sector and intended to provide the client with the minimum amount of training required under OSHA regulations and applicable MIOSHA rules.
+This program is designed for the private sector and intended to provide the client with the minimum amount of training required under OSHA regulations and applicable MIOSHA rules.
 Course content includes implementing the employer's emergency response plan, use of field survey instruments to classify, identify, and verify hazardous materials used on site, incident command, use of personal protective equipment provided by the employer, decontamination, hazard/risk assessment, control/containment/confinement techniques, termination procedures, and basic chemical and toxicological terminology and behavior relevant to the materials used or stored on site.

 This course can be taught onsite at your department/organization by request.